 These 7 areas are used to help guide us to be able provide activities and experiences to help your child be ready for their next stage learning.
 Each area of development shows from birth to five years, each developmental milestone for a child.
 Each area is broken down in to smaller aspects.

-Parent testimonial March 2020, ‘I would recommend Choochoos, as they are very good for development and I can’t rate them enough’.
+‘I would recommend Choochoos, as they are very good for development and I can’t rate them enough’, (Parent, March 2020).

 The Characteristics of Effective Learning are a strong theme throughout the EYFS and underpin learning and development across all areas of learning, ensuring children are: